MicrosoftDocs/power-automate-docs/articles/desktop-flows/hosted-machine-groups.md

     > - You can't go beyond the total number of bots assigned to your environment.
     > - If multiple hosted machine groups are used in the same environment, bots will be automatically load balanced between the groups.
 To find more information about load balancing, go to [Load balance hosted machine groups](#load-balance-hosted-machine-group).

-    - Select the VM image to use for your hosted machines.
+    - Select the VM image to use for your hosted machine group.
 A proposed default Windows 11 image called **Default Windows Desktop Image** is available.
 If you don't see it, make sure you followed the steps described in [Prerequisites](#prerequisites).

-    - Provide the local admin account you want to be created.
+    - Select how you would like to access your hosted machine group.
+You can use your [work or school account (preview)](#use-your-work-or-school-account-preview) or use a local admin account you want to be created.
 This account will be used to run your automations by the bots.

     - Review and create your hosted machine group.